-Chennai Unified Metropolitan Transport Authority (CUMTA) was formed as a city level transportation authority, to help in the coordination between agencies.
-A non-motorized transport sub committee was set up within CUMTA to review and facilitate informationsharing between all parties involved.
-Chennai thus leads an inclusive process with all street-related stakeholders, like the traffic police, utility service agencies and various transportation departments.
+Chennai Unified Metropolitan Transport Authority (CUMTA) has been formed at the city level to help in the coordination between agencies.
+A non-motorised transport sub committee within CUMTA, reviews and facilitates information-sharing between all parties involved.
+Chennai, thus leads an inclusive process with all street-related stakeholders like the traffic police, utility service agencies, and various transportation departments.